 Do you trust your partner to pick the right PJ’s or pack your tinted moisturiser?
 Be sure to pack your hospital bag with all the essentials well in advance.
 Have it near the front door or better yet, in the car, in the lead up to your due date.

-Get started by reading what you really need to pack in your hospital bag.
+Get started by reading what to pack in a hospital bag.

 6. Finalise paperwork